theo-armour/2021/pages/commentaries/zeynep-tufekci.md

 * https://www.nytimes.com/2021/05/07/opinion/coronavirus-airborne-transmission.html

-Zeynep Tufekci has written a very good article on the research, management, duties, failings of the CDC and WHO on handling the virus.
-She argues clearly and logically.
-She provides insights you can use.
+Zeynep Tufekci has written a very good article on the research, findings, and outcomes carried out by the CDC and WHO on the handling the Covid-19 virus.

+She argues clearly, forcefully and logically the missteps taken by the two organizations.
+The guidance provided hampered effectiveness by wasting resources on efforts that served no good purpose.
+In describing issues with mental models, she provides insights you can use here and elsewhere.
 She describes actions that these organizations should take.

 The article contains links to authoritative sources.
-It's not a difficult read.
+It's not a difficult read and more over provides a number of historical situations that make the story understandable.

 >Another dynamic we’ve seen is something that is not unheard-of in the history of science: setting a higher standard of proof for theories that challenge conventional wisdom than for those that support it.

 >Another key problem is that, understandably, we find it harder to walk things back.
 It is easier to keep adding exceptions and justifications to a belief than to admit that a challenger has a better explanation.

 >So much of what we have done throughout the pandemic — the excessive hygiene theater and the failure to integrate ventilation and filters into our basic advice — has greatly hampered our response.

 ## Aerosols, Droplets